 Founded by James P. Reber in 1980 as San Jose’s first resident professional theatre, San Jose Repertory Theatre soon became the fastest growing regional theatre in the country.

-In 1987, San Jose Rep made the decision to hire its first full-time Artistic Director, Timothy Near.
 The hiring of Ms. Near signalled a more focused commitment to making San Jose Rep an integral part of the life of San Jose.
 Producing plays that spoke to the city’s diverse community including innovative productions of the classics, and daring contemporary works, Near gained San Jose Rep a distinctive identity and respected place in American theatre.